-Figure 2 displays the locations of each predictor, while Table 1 displays the individual linear correlations between each predictor and ACE over the 1979-2023 hindcast/forecast period.
-All predictors correlate significantly at the 5% level using a two-tailed Student's t-test, and each year is assumed to represent an individual degree of freedom.
-Table 2 displays the 2024 observed values for each of the three predictors in the statistical forecast scheme.
+Figure 2 displays the locations of both predictors, while Table 1 displays the individual linear correlations between each predictor and ACE over the 1979-2023 hindcast/forecast period.
+Both predictors correlate significantly at the 5% level using a two-tailed Student's t-test and assuming that each year represents an individual degree of freedom.
+Table 2 displays the 2024 observed values for both predictors in the statistical forecast scheme.
 Table 3 displays the statistical model output for the 2024 hurricane season.
-The two SST predictors call for an extremely active Atlantic hurricane season, while the 200 hPa zonal wind predictor calls for a near-average season.
-The three predictors in combination call for an extremely active season.
+The eastern Atlantic SST predictor is at its second highest level since 1979 (trailing 2023), while the low-level wind predictor over the central tropical Pacific is slightly stronger than normal, indicative of neutral ENSO conditions.
+The two predictors in combination call for a hyperactive season, due primarily to the extremely warm eastern Atlantic.

-Figure 1: Observed versus early April cross-validated hindcast values of ACE for the statistical model from 1979-2023.
+Figure 1: Observed versus early June cross-validated hindcast values of ACE for the statistical model from 1979-2023.